grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### The faust2api model

 This model combining 3 parts is very convenient to automatically produce ready-to-use standalone application or plugins, since the controller part (GUI,  MIDI or OSC...) is directly compiled and deployed.
-In some cases, the developer prefer to  control the DSP himself, by program or by any orther means.
+In some cases, the developer prefer to  control the DSP himself, by program or by any other means.

 A model that only combines the *generated DSP* with an *audio architecture* file to produce an *audio engine* has been developed.
 It then provides a `setParamValue/getParamValue` kind of API to access all parameters, and let the developer adds his own GUI or any kind of controller.
 Look at the [faust2api](https://github.com/grame-cncm/faust/tree/master-dev/architecture/api) script, wich goal is to provide a tool to easily generate custom APIs based on one or several Faust objects.